moneyprotocol/engineering/README.md

 Starts an openethereum node in a Docker container, running the [private development chain](https://openethereum.github.io/wiki/Private-development-chain), then deploys the contracts to this chain.

 You may want to use this before starting the dev-frontend in development mode.
 To use the newly deployed contracts, switch MetaMask to the built-in "Localhost 8545" network.

-> Q: How can I get Bitcoin on the local blockchain?
-> A: Import this private key into MetaMask:
-> `0x4d5db4107d237df6a3d58ee5f70ae63d73d7658d4026f2eefd2f204c81682cb7`
-> This account has all the Bitcoin you'll ever need.

 Once you no longer need the local node, stop it with: